 I don't know if they are the same, but we had a moth infestation in our kitchen awhile back.
 I had to get rid of all grain foods.
 What an expense!
 Anyhow, after that, I now freeze all flours, rice, pasta, grain stuffs, etc.. before opening.
 I also store most of these foods in heavy duty plastic containers with screw on lids.
 You have to make sure there is a true seal, so what I do is put a coffee filter on before the lid.
-If it appears to have any holes, I throw the contents away, wash in hot water, and restock, although it has only happened once.

 I wish you well,

 The moth parts are edible and won't hurt you.
 Remember that for hundreds of years, generations merely sifted out or picked out the insect parts.
 The food is edible and is still eaten this way, world-wide.
 Keeping the dry food stuffs in the referator, or first freeze 24-48 hours, kills most (dormant) eggs.

 One way to deter insects from your food stuffs is to place bay leaves inside each container of rice, flour, sugar, etc. This has worked here over 30 yrs.

 Back in the 1960s moths got into my sweater drawer and ruined some of my favorites; i learned this while at a party at college; had to duck into the House Mother's apt to sew up all the holes.
 Since then, i've made doubly sure clothes are always completely clean b4 storing them in the closet or chest of drawers.
 They are drawn by the teeniest speck of food.